 Finding and sharing relevant, engaging content is crucial to success online.
 Customers want brands to engage in the conversation and continually add meaningful contributions.
 Unfortunately this task is harder than ever before, as the market for people’s attention is a lot more competitive.
 In addition, search algorithms have become more sophisticated, which raises the bar for content marketers.

 Luckily, when it comes to social media marketing, there are many helpful tools that can help you do just that.
 Flipboard, Pocket, and Feedly all do this.

 Pinterest is also an excellent way to curate content, allowing businesses to set up boards around focused topics.
-A Wing virtual assistant can set up an account for your business on any one of these platforms and begin curating and sharing quality content focused on your industry.
+A virtual assistant for social media can set up an account for your business on any one of these platforms and begin curating and sharing quality content focused on your industry.

 From StoryChief and Buffer to Hootsuite and SocialPilot, there is no shortage of software that can help you to publish quality social media content whenever it’s convenient.
 These tools help you to schedule your posts to publish when you are on vacation or time them to go out at a particularly high engagement time for your viewership to boost your team’s efficiency.

 Using scheduling software has the added benefit of being an excellent time management tool because team members can focus on crafting and scheduling many pieces of content at once, rather than dealing with the daily distraction of posting at the right time.

 Whether it’s viewership, reach, clicks, or likes, when it comes to social media marketing, you’ll need to measure your success in order to plot a course for improvement.
 Here are a few analytics tools that Wing personal assistants can manage for your business:

 These tools all offer free versions and are very user-friendly.
 A trained Wing VA can conduct simple reviews of your success rates for content, adding tremendous value to your social media marketing team at relatively little cost.